nholtz/steel1-book/_build/tension/T30/HSS-brace-01-v3.md

 </div>

 ## To Do
+* Alterrnate method for cover plate wld check: Compute Tr with and without cover plate.
+Diff is the reqd force in the cover plate.
+Ensure welds can develop that.
 * Check that gusset plate doesn't cause undue flexural problems in the flange of the HSS column member.

 ## Bolting Details